 Alcohol: In The Company of Healthy Living

-One reason why many health nerds 🙂 give up alcohol all together is because of the loss of translation just one glass of ‘amber nectar’ will lead to.
+One reason why many health nerds 🙂 give up alcohol altogether is that of the loss of translation just one glass of ‘amber nectar’ will lead to.
 As much as you may be eating a healthier dinner, the body will not be able to absorb the goodness you are trying to give it.
 That innocent glass of beer or wine will make the body recalibrate the nutritional contents and literally undo most of it.

 The main process plant of the body – the liver – will work overtime to deal with the substance.
-To do so the liver increases its use of certain vitamins, such as the water-soluble vitamins B1, B3, B6, folate and C, while also possibly depleting some of the fat-soluble vitamins, A, E and K1.
-This in turn impacts what the role these vitamins play for your motivation, energy and overall sense of well-being.
+To do so the liver increases its use of certain vitamins, such as the water-soluble vitamins B1, B3, B6, folate, and C, while also possibly depleting some of the fat-soluble vitamins, A, E, and K1.
+This, in turn, impacts what the role these vitamins play in your motivation, energy and overall sense of well-being.

 Your kidneys will react too, and you have probably noticed that you need to go to the bathroom more often after a drink (or two or…).
-The increased release of urine also means that your body will involuntarily release minerals and electrolytes (calcium, magnesium, copper, selenium and manganese).
-These play essential roles in blood volume, bone health, blood pressure and in the anti-oxidant pathways.
+The increased release of urine also means that your body will involuntarily release minerals and electrolytes (calcium, magnesium, copper, selenium, and manganese).
+These play essential roles in blood volume, bone health, blood pressure, and the anti-oxidant pathways.

 A recent study also showed that while moderate drinking can show some benefits to heart health in older adults, testosterone levels in men got reduced by 6,8% but the enzyme Aromatase ( converts testosterone to estrogen) got increased – meaning that men got more than they bargained for.